 African Spirituality Books By Religion

-Thats because I felt like if Christianity – the way it was taught to me – was full of sh*t, then the whole topic was contaminated.
+Before I got serious about this way of life, I resisted anything that had anything to do with religion.
+Thats because I felt like if Christianity the way it was taught to me was wrong, then the whole topic was contaminated.

 Later on, I was blessed to have a number of enlighteners who corrected my miseducation.